 Topical Therapies For Dogs With Allergies: Shampoos, Sprays, and Wipes

 By Rachele Baker, DVM – Dogs with allergies to environmental allergens (atopy) tend to have recurrent skin problems.
 The inflamed skin and itchiness associated with atopic dermatitis causes dogs to scratch, bite, chew, or lick the affected areas.
-They may concentrate on a particular location such as their abdomen (belly area) or they may scratch all over.
-There is nothing more frustrating for a pet parent than having a dog that is constantly scratching and chewing themselves.
+They may concentrate on a particular location such as their abdomen (belly) or they may scratch all over.
+There is nothing more frustrating than having a dog that is constantly scratching and chewing themselves.

 Dogs with allergies are more prone to bacterial and yeast skin infections.
 Healthy skin prevents penetration by bacteria, allergens, and toxins.
 Abnormalities in the barrier function of the skin are seen in both dogs and humans with atopic dermatitis.
 A defective skin barrier allows allergens to be absorbed directly through the skin.